It is said that there is no greater joy for a man than doing what he was born to do. And we are glad to know what is ourmission.

 Biennial Master with final exam

-In order to access the biennial course for the Perfection Diploma, musicians who already possess a regular diploma or a 1st level masters degree obtained in Italy or in a foreign country must qualify a further admission exam.
+In order to access the triennial course for the Perfection Diploma, musicians who already possess a regular diploma or a 1st level masters degree obtained in Italy or in a foreign country must qualify a further admission exam.

 Acces to final exams will be determined by the student’s attendance, which during the biennium shall not be inferior to 2/3 (two thirds) of the total number of lessons.
 The examination jury will be composed by the teachers and other renowned musicians.